 - Symptoms of BIA-ALCL include breast lumps or asymmetry, pain, fatigue, and swelling.
 Your physician can evaluate for BIA-ALCL through imaging, examination, or biopsy of fluid around the implant.

 While BIA-ALCL impacts only a portion of women with breast implants, it is sobering to take note of guidance provided by the FDA, “at the present time, we believe all individuals who are considering a breast implant of any type be informed of the risk of developing BIA-ALCL.”

 The number of women suffering from BIA-ALCL will rise.
 Hopefully, knowledge and early intervention will prevent or deter needless suffering and untimely death.
 If you, or a loved one, received breast implants, speak with your physician for guidance.

 If you have already received a cancer diagnosis related to your implants, speak with a knowledgeable injury attorney to discuss your options.

 Experienced Attorneys help clients in Baltimore, Washington DC, and across the United States

-Schochor, Federico and Staton, P.A. is a nationally recognized law firm with a successful track record of fighting for compensation for individuals and families harmed by medical mistake.
+Schochor, Staton, Goldberg, and Cardea, P.A. is a nationally recognized law firm with a successful track record of fighting for compensation for individuals and families harmed by medical mistake.
 If you have been diagnosed with BIA-ALCL, contact us today to schedule a free consultation.